 What is Belfast Rapid Transit - Glider

 Belfast Rapid Transit - Glider (BRT - Glider) is a new and dynamic public transport system for Belfast.
-This project is part-funded by the European Regional Development Fund through the Investment for Growth and Jobs Programme for Northern Ireland 2014-2020.
+This project was part-funded by the European Regional Development Fund through the Investment for Growth and Jobs Programme for Northern Ireland 2014-2020.

 BRT - Glider offers a high quality service providing people with better access to jobs, hospitals, shops, schools, colleges, and entertainment.

 BRT - Glider became operational on 3 September 2018.

 BRT - network

-The first phase of the BRT network, which is currently being implemented, will link East Belfast, West Belfast and Titanic Quarter via the city centre (see BRT - Glider Route Plan).
+The first phase of the BRT network links East Belfast, West Belfast and Titanic Quarter via the city centre (see BRT - Glider Route Plan).

-It is the intention to extend the BRT network to other areas of Belfast, subject to the success of phase 1 and the availability of funding.
+It is the Department's intention to extend the BRT network to other areas of Belfast, subject to the success of phase 1 and the availability of funding.
 The Department is already engaging with those responsible for proposed developments on potential routes outside the current network to ensure as far as possible that the future provision of BRT to key areas is not prejudiced.

 Characteristics of BRT - Glider

 There are a number of key principles underlying the characteristics of BRT - Glider: